DEFT: Differentiable Automatic Test Pattern Generation

 We propose \textbf{DEFT} (Differentiable Automatic Test Pattern Generation), an ATPG engine designed to systematically overcome these obstacles.
 DEFT converts the circuit into a differentiable computation graph, constructs a reparameterization framework to capture the expected discrete detection semantics, and optimizes input logits using gradient ascent.
 To ensure practical scalability and stability, DEFT employs gradient normalization to stabilize optimization on extremely deep graphs and implements a custom CUDA kernel, which achieves \textbf{4x-26x speedup} and \textbf{nearly 2x memory reduction} over a standard PyTorch+DGL \cite{wang2019deep} implementation.
-Evaluated on industrial benchmarks, DEFT {improves HTD fault detection by 21.1\% and 48.9\% on average} under the same pattern budget while achieving comparable runtime.
+Evaluated on a wide range of benchmarks, DEFT \textbf{reduced the pattern count by 27.3\%} on average and by up to 75.9\%.
 DEFT is also flexible for practical ATPG requirements such as X-bit-aware pattern generation: it produces patterns with {19.3\% fewer 0/1 bits} while still {detecting 35\% more faults}. {Our contributions are summarized as follows:}

-\begin{itemize}[nosep,leftmargin=*] \item We develop a reparameterized differentiable ATPG formulation that mathematically resolves the mismatch between continuous relaxations and discrete fault semantics. \item We propose DEFT, a scalable and effective ATPG engine that addresses the practical challenges of computation efficiency and extreme graph depth. \item We implement a custom CUDA kernel that achieves {4x-26x speedup} and about {2x memory savings} over a PyTorch+DGL baseline. \item We validate DEFT on HTD fault sets from industrial benchmarks and compare it with a leading commercial tool, demonstrating 21.1\% - 48.9\% higher fault detections on average under the same pattern budget and producing 19.3\% fewer specified bits in partial assignment settings. \end{itemize}
+\begin{itemize}[nosep,leftmargin=*] \item We develop a reparameterized differentiable ATPG formulation that mathematically resolves the mismatch between continuous relaxations and discrete fault semantics. \item We propose DEFT, a scalable and effective ATPG engine that addresses the practical challenges of computation efficiency and extreme graph depth. \item We implement a custom CUDA kernel that achieves {4x-26x speedup} and about {2x memory savings} over a PyTorch+DGL baseline. \item We validate DEFT on HTD fault sets from academic and industrial benchmarks and compare it with a leading commercial tool, demonstrating 27.3\% reduced pattern count on average and producing 19.3\% fewer specified bits in partial assignment settings. \end{itemize}